Reason past tense

 • I hope I don't have to reason otherwise today.
 (Present Simple)

-Along with reason, words are popular hook up and institute.
+Along with reason, words are popular approve and abhor.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.